 Just like many other services, Stem is also completely free upfront.
 Uploading songs won’t cost you anything, which is great.
-However, the things that make this platform even better is low commission fee, it is just 5%.
+However, the thing that makes this platform even better is the low commission fee, it is just 5%.

 From the financial side, there are some practical benefits that you can count on.
 The biggest one is that all the parties that were involved in song making process can earn directly from the platform.

 Compared to the services listed above, this one is a little bit different.
-Soundrop is a company that has been specialized for licensing cover songs.
+Soundrop is a company that has been specialized in licensing cover songs.

 Thanks to the Soundrop, you don’t have to worry about these things anymore.
 Just pay 10 dollars per song and you can cover anything you want.